qzc438/BuildingTopologyAnalysis/README.md

 # BuildingTopologyAnalysis
 ## This analysis uses different Brick and Haystack models.
 ## The result is clustering.
-## Explanation for Degree and Diameter
+## Explanation for Degree and Diameter:
 test file can be found in x
 <br/>
 <br/>